sd2001/sd2001/README.md

 Currently, in my 2nd Year, I am a Results-Driven Computer Science student from SRMIST, KTR.I am really passionate about developing fast and efficient Machine Learning models.
 I love to learn new things and implement them eventually to develop hands-on skills.
 Working and manipulating images using OpenCV,imutils,skimage is something I love working on.
 Check out my repositories on Image Processing👇.

-🔭 I’m currently working as a mentee in Programming Summer of Code'20, Intern in Technocolabs
+🔭 I’m currently a member in NextTech Tesla Lab

-🌱 I’m currently learning Deep Learning and Computer Vision
+🌱 I’m currently learning Deep Learning, Computer Vision and also exploring several other domains just to get a hold of everything that can deploy my thoughts into reality.

 <div>